Srikumarsahoo/Student-Performance-Ranking-System-SQL/README.md

 ├── INSIGHTS.md
 └── README.md

 🔍 SQL Concepts Covered

-This project demonstrates the following SQL concepts:
+-This project demonstrates the following SQL concepts:

-DDL & DML commands
+-DDL & DML commands

-Multi-table JOINs
+-Multi-table JOINs

-Aggregate functions
+-Aggregate functions

-Window functions (OVER, RANK, AVG)
+-Window functions (OVER, RANK, AVG)

-SET operators (UNION, INTERSECT, EXCEPT)
+-SET operators (UNION, INTERSECT, EXCEPT)

-Clean query organization and documentation
+-Clean query organization and documentation

-Advanced concepts like subqueries, CTEs, triggers, and procedures were intentionally avoided.
+-Advanced concepts like subqueries, CTEs, triggers, and procedures were intentionally avoided.

 📊 Analysis Performed

-Some of the key analyses included in this project:
+-Some of the key analyses included in this project:

-Student-wise marks across subjects
+-Student-wise marks across subjects

-Subject-wise and department-wise average scores
+-Subject-wise and department-wise average scores

-Ranking students within subjects and departments
+-Ranking students within subjects and departments

-Comparing individual performance with subject and department averages
+-Comparing individual performance with subject and department averages

-Identifying exam participation using set operators
+-Identifying exam participation using set operators

-Detailed insights are documented in INSIGHTS.md.
+-Detailed insights are documented in INSIGHTS.md.

 ▶️ How to Run This Project

-Open SQL Server Management Studio (SSMS)
+-Open SQL Server Management Studio (SSMS)

-Create a new database
+-Create a new database

-Run database/schema.sql to create tables
+-Run database/schema.sql to create tables

-Run database/sample_data.sql to insert sample data
+-Run database/sample_data.sql to insert sample data

-Execute queries from the queries/ folder based on analysis type
+-Execute queries from the queries/ folder based on analysis type

 📈 Learning Outcomes

 Through this project, I learned how to:

-Design a relational database from scratch
+-Design a relational database from scratch

-Organize SQL projects in a clean and maintainable way
+-Organize SQL projects in a clean and maintainable way

-Write meaningful analytical queries
+-Write meaningful analytical queries

-Use window functions for ranking and comparison
+-Use window functions for ranking and comparison

-Present SQL work clearly on GitHub
+-Present SQL work clearly on GitHub

 🚀 Future Improvements (Optional)